History of Sex in Cinema:

 When more explicit sex was demanded in the 1970s, she directed a few soft-core features, although reportedly wasn't present on the set when some of the more revealing sex scenes were shot.

 Then, she hit it 'big' with two films (with little sex and nudity actually) starring Chesty Morgan, named for her large physical endowments (73-32-36): Deadly Weapons (1974) and Double Agent 73 (1974).

+Her 27th feature, a gory horror film titled A Night to Dismember (1983), was released in 1983.
 After a 17 year hiatus (from 1983 to 2000), she made a comeback film - Satan Was a Lady (2001), a remake of her own film from 1975 starring Annie Sprinkle.
 This latest lurid pulp melodrama told about a red-haired, curvy dominatrix-stripper named Cleo Irane (Honey Lauren) who was obsessed with a fur coat.

 Deadly Weapons (1974)

 Doris Wishman's notorious and off-beat sexploitation film was advertised as featuring Polish burlesque stripper and star Chesty Morgan's (real name Lillian Wilczkowsky) 73-inch enormous and grotesque bustline (her measurements: 73-32-36), with the tagline: "See the mob get busted when Chesty takes her revenge."

 Chesty starred as Crystal (billed as Zsa Zsa), who performed an unsexy and lethargic striptease in a Las Vegas club to lure a cold-blooded hitman (one eyed 'Hook' Larry played by Gaylord St. James) to her room where she drugged and then smothered him with her mammoth 'deadly weapons' on the sofa -- it was the first of two such murders (to the sound of ten-pins falling).